 Net Promoter Score (NPS) helps predict how many customers will keep your brand loyal and spread good word of mouth.

-So what is a good NPS?
+So what is a good NPS score?
 A high NPS indicates that current customers contribute to the growth of your company through recommendations and word of mouth.

 For insurance companies, digital marketing agencies, financial services providers, and construction companies, this proves that an average NPS score of 50 is achievable when a customer-centric approach is chosen.